isc-projects/kea/doc/sphinx/arm/hooks.rst

 as a JSON map.
 In particular, it is possible to define fields that are integers, strings, boolean, lists, or maps.
 It is possible to define nested structures of arbitrary complexity.
-Kea does not use that data on its own; it simply stores it and makes it available for the hooks libraries.
+Kea does not use that data on its own; it simply stores it and makes it available for the hook libraries.

 Another use case for user contexts may be storing comments and other information that will be retained by Kea.
 Regular comments are discarded